 You should try having a family of flesh tones now that you’ve settled on a base skin tone.
 You may add a little yellow paint, along with some red or blue paint, to lighten or darken the hue.
 You may use the same skin tone and a choice of shades to bring out the colour of the flesh.
 You can quickly paint a more complex art piece until you’ve produced a broader range of tones.

-How to Use Paint to Change the Color of Your Skin
+How to Use Paint to match the Color of Skin

 When using various mediums, the methodology for creating the ideal flesh color will vary slightly.
 Since each paint medium responds differently when blended, various methods are employed.
 When painting skin tones, you want to come as close to the hue and colour you desire as possible.
 To do that, you’ll need to be familiar with the properties of the color you’re using.